alegrigoriev/vss2git/README.md

 Note that identical blobs introduced by different revisions are only run through `hash-object` once.
 If different branches or revisions introduce same file contents, it doesn't add extra hashing overhead.

+Rather that wait for all blob hashing to complete for each revision's commit, the program continues processing revisions from the source VSS database and queuing the hashing operations.

+After all blobs needed for a commit has been hashed, they are staged in the branch's index file, and a commit is made.
+A commit is only initiated if all its parent commits are also done.
+Staging and commits are done in the main thread.

+The VSS changelist processing by the main thread normally completes before all commits are done.
+The program waits for all commits on all branches to be done, and then writes/updates refs for all branches and tags, thus concluding its run.